oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-a-matter-app-on-esp32.md

 idf.py build
 ```

-4. If everything worked OK you should see an  Executable Linkable Format file called `light.elf` in the `build` directory
+4. If everything worked OK you should see an  Executable Linkable Format file called `light_switch.elf` in the `build` directory

 Note: if you run into any difficulties in can be useful to clean up the temporary build folder using `rm -rf build` as this can often solve some build issues.